caseconsulting/expense-app-api/README.md

 npm install
 ```

-## Next time deploying to test for v3.1.0
+## Next time deploying v3.1.0 to test or prod
-Deploy mysterio
+Deploy mysterio to test or prod